-If you leave MeridianComplete, it may take time before your membership ends and your new Medicare and Medicaid coverage begins.
-Refer to Section D2, page 212 for more information.
-During this time, you will keep getting your health care and drugs through our plan.
+If you leave Meridian Medicare-Medicaid Plan (MMP), it may take time before your membership ends and your new Medicare and Medicaid coverage begins.
+During this time, keep getting your prescription drugs and health care through our plan.

-- You should use our network pharmacies to get your prescriptions filled.

-Usually, your prescription drugs are covered only if they are filled at a network pharmacy including through our mail order pharmacy services. - If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged.
+- Use our network providers to receive medical care. - Use our network pharmacies including through our mail-order pharmacy services to get your prescriptions filled. - If you are hospitalized on the day that your membership in Meridian Medicare-Medicaid Plan (MMP) ends, our plan will cover your hospital stay until you are discharged.
 This will happen even if your new health coverage begins before you are discharged.